ElFalch/friluft-night/README.md

 ### Edit Post

+A form, prepopulated with the information from the post selected to edit allows users to make any changes they need, but only if they adhere to the coditins of the form.

 ![First edit post screenshot](https://github.com/ElFalch/friluft-night/blob/main/static/images/feature-images/edit-post/edit-post-1.png "first edit post screenshot")
 ![Second edit post screenshot](https://github.com/ElFalch/friluft-night/blob/main/static/images/feature-images/home-page/index-page-2.png "second edit post screenshot")

 ## Add Post

-The add post page is titled "recommend" and contains a form which allows users to add a post title, description and image.
+The add post page is titled "recommend" and contains a form which allows users to add a post title, description and image (if they are signed in).

 ![Add post screenshot](https://github.com/ElFalch/friluft-night/blob/main/static/images/feature-images/add-post/add-post-form.png "add post screenshot")

+Once posts have been added, they will not be displayed to other users until they have been approved by admin.
+Until approval is obtained, posts will only be visible to logged-in users who have written them with a message saying "this post is waiting for approval".

 ## Post Detail

 Each post detail page contains the above information about each site, as well as a more detailed description, list of reviews and a form for adding reviews (if user is signed in), which must be approved by admin before being displayed to other users.
+Until approval is obtained, reviews will only be visible to the logged-in users who have written them, with a message saying "this post is waiting for approval".

 Users can also edit their reviews and delete them.

 ![Post detail page screenshot](https://github.com/ElFalch/friluft-night/blob/main/static/images/feature-images/post-detail-page/post-detail.png "post detail screenshot")
 ![First leave review screenshot](https://github.com/ElFalch/friluft-night/blob/main/static/images/feature-images/post-detail-page/leave-review-1.png "first leave review screenshot")